pyigyli/youtube-playlists/README.md

+# Youtube Playlists

-Small web app that allows the user to subscribe specific Youtube playlists by their ids.
-The app can be hosted at Firebase and it uses Firebase for data storage.
-Project is working for it's purpose, but I might add some more functionality in the future.
-I'm not sharing my own link due to the limits that free-to-use firebase sets.
-But you are free to clone the projectory and get your own copy.
+Small web app that allows users to subscribe specific Youtube playlists by their ids.

-**Note:**

-If you want to clone and use this app yourself, you'll have to change the name of *ApiConfigTemplate.ts* to *ApiConfig.ts* and add your own api keys and such.
-Also, you need to generate your own firebase files.
+### Usage:

+Create a new user for yourself.
+Your password will be crypted and you can add playlists and come back to check any new updates whenever you want.
+Any error messages will show up in the console for now.

+### Todo:

+- Optional Cookies to remember your login.
+- Better error messages.
+- Improve the style and looks.